hibernate/hibernate-search/readme.txt

 Notes
 -----------

-If you want to contribute, go to http://www.hibernate.org/
+If you want to contribute, read http://community.jboss.org/wiki/ContributingtoHibernateSearch

 This software and its documentation are distributed under the terms of the FSF Lesser Gnu Public License (see lgpl.txt).